-- Hoarding artwork must be installed using powder-coated black sail track and low profile fixing screws. - ✓ All exposed hoarding surfaces must be painted black (matte or silk) unless otherwise approved. - ✓ For sloping sites, artwork should be sectioned at corner (not wrapped around corner) to ensure pattern match. - ✓ For flat footway/roadway surfaces, the artwork/vinyl must be wrapped tightly on corners/end panels (site fence and fascia) to avoid the use of vertically placed sail track on corners. - Always apply actual artwork within the safe area (safe area indicated on the following page).
+- All hoarding surfaces are fully painted black (matt/silk) and are in good condition (clean and free of graffiti). - ✓ Hoarding graphics must be installed using powder-coated black sail-track fixed with low-profile screws.
+The ends of sail-track must be smoothly finished (no sharp edges) for public safety purposes. - ✓ Banners are tautly stretched and fixed to achieve a high-quality smooth finish. - ✓ For sloping sites, graphics should be sectioned at corners (not wrapped around corner) to ensure artwork pattern match. - ✓ For flat footway surfaces, the graphics/vinyl must be wrapped tightly on corners/end-panels (site fence and fascia) to avoid the excessive use of vertically placed sail-track on corners to improve visual presentation. - ✓ Always apply actual artwork within the safe area (safe area indicated on the following page).